Singer Yamir Robinson, known as "el Teacher" from Kola Loka, has passed away

 This Sunday, a fundraising request for Yamir Robinson was published on the GoFundMe platform.

-"A young man (45 years old) is currently fighting for his life due to a carcinoma that has affected his lungs and other vital organs, requiring him to remain on assisted breathing to stabilize his condition," the post states.
+"A young man (45 years old) is struggling between life and death today due to a carcinoma that has affected his lungs and other vital organs, forcing him to rely on assisted breathing to stabilize his condition," says the publication.

-The campaign was able to raise 2,340 euros out of a goal of 6,500 euros, with 87 donors by the time this report was closed.
+The campaign successfully raised 2,340 euros out of a goal of 6,500 euros, with 87 donors by the time this note was published.

 Initiative to repatriate the body

-Following the announcement of Yamir Robinson Puente's death, several colleagues and Cubans in general have expressed their condolences for his untimely passing.
+Following the news of the death of Yamir Robinson Puente, several colleagues and Cubans in general have expressed their condolences for his untimely passing.

 Filed under: